 How quickly April has rolled around.

 After an unusually hot and dry March, true to song, April showers have begun.

 A lot has happened since I last wrote about buying a van and getting new doors and windows.
 Namely, that the van has been bought and the door and windows are in.
 As the seller said, it took a little while to adjust to her, but little old LE (that’s her number plate) has definitely changed our lives.
 The neutral, or punto muerto, isn’t … Continue reading Hermanas Asturianas

 It’s been over a month now since we got back from our Christmas and New Year trip to England.
 After a few weeks of tidying and organising, de-mousing the house and making plans for the year, we’ve settled back and feel as at home as ever here in Asturias.
 New windows and doors should be coming soon, which will be double glazed so we don’t have … Continue reading Febrero

 The genus coprinopsis indicates a mushroom that appears similar to those within the coprinus genus, which in Latin means ‘living on dung’.
 Whilst this is befitting for some mushrooms, it is not suited to this particular species, which I found amongst the leaf litter on a walk in the woods last November.
-Fortunately, the location in which I found the mushroom – a damp shady spot … Continue reading The Magpie Inkcap
+Continue reading “The Magpie Inkcap”

-November.
 Last year we were swiftly escaping a rather dramatic workaway in an abandoned village in the middle of nowhere, and were left in limbo as we had little money and nowhere to go.
-Continue reading “Olive Picking in Las Alpujarras
+Continue reading “Olive Picking in Las Alpujarras”